 Call for applications to present at European Wool Day 2026 are open, see www.ewe.network/ewd2026/ for more details.

-Open to the general public on the day.
-Details to follow.
+Open to the general public on Saturday 28th March.
+See more details here.

 #EWD26